Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 Flagged by the AI Algorithm

-Recently, several of my articles were flagged under this designation by Yandex’s algorithm.
+Recently, Yandex’s algorithm flagged several of my articles under this designation.
 While frustrating, this moment offers an opportunity to explore something far more important than rankings: how machines evaluate content, why some genuinely helpful resources fall through the cracks, and what we, as creators and users, can do about it.

 I’ve worked at the intersection of cybersecurity and user education for nearly two decades, advising on cybersecurity risk, legal and regulatory compliance, AI trust and safety, the ethical use of technology, and much more.
 My work has been featured across advisory boards, national forums, and Fortune 100 companies.

-So, when one of my most detailed articles on how to protect your identity after a data breach was flagged, it raised important questions, not just about my content, but about how these systems evaluate value in the first place.
+So, when the algorithms flagged one of my most detailed articles, The Ultimate Guide to Safeguarding Your Identity After a Data Breach, it raised important questions.
+Not only questions about my content, but about how these systems evaluate “value” in the first place.

 What the Search Engine Company Actually Said | A Transparent Exchange